StreetScout

 Where is Spring Plains?

-Spring Plains is a suburb of New South Wales, Australia.
+Spring Plains is a suburb of New South Wales, Australia, in the Narrabri local government area.

 What is the population of Spring Plains?